Naberdz/wordpress-image-checker/README.md

-# wordpress-image-checker
+# missing-image-checker
-This plugin for wordpress will find missing / unnatached files so you can delete them
+This plugin for wordpress Finds and removes unused images from uploads map, checks database for non existent images